 Inside of Big Bend National Park, you can stay at the Chisos Mountains Lodge, which has a great central location in Chisos Basin.
 There are also campgrounds at Rio Grande Village, Chisos Basin, and on Ross Maxwell Scenic Drive (Cottonwood Campground).

-Marathon, a small town that is about a 45-minute drive north of Big Bend, also has several highly rated hotels to consider.
+Marathon, a small town that is about a 45-minute drive north of the north entrance of Big Bend National Park, also has several highly rated hotels to consider.
 The Gage Hotel is a historic and very highly rated hotel.
 It has received numerous accolades, such as the #1 Small Hotel in Texas, “Best Hotel Bar” in Texas, and it was voted the #1 hotel in Texas by the readers of Conde Nast Traveler.

 Park Hours: Park entrances are open 24 hours a day, 365 days per year.